Additive manufacturing applications – overview

 How does additive manufacturing work?
-The main tool of metal additive manufacturing is a system which contains a laser, a movable metal deposition head and a metal powder nozzle or wire feeder.
-The metal deposition head, which is suitable for 3-D printing is moved over a building platform while it adds the metal powder or the wire through heating it with the laser beam and melting it on the surface.
-After cooling down the material the next metal layer can be applied and so it additively generates a three dimensional part in accordance to the construction plan.
-The technical principle of the additive manufacturing process is basically similar to the cladding process.
-The difference is that there are no two-dimensional layers but rather three-dimensional forms are created.
+The main tool involved in metal additive manufacturing is a system which contains a laser, a movable metal deposition head and a metal powder nozzle or wire feeder.
+The metal deposition head, which is suitable for 3D printing, is moved over a building platform while it adds the metal powder or the wire by heating it with the laser beam and melting it on the surface.
+After the material has been cooled down, the next metal layer can be applied, thereby additively generating a three-dimensional component in accordance with the construction plan.
+The technical principle of the additive manufacturing process is basically the same as the cladding process.
+The difference is that it does not revolve around two-dimensional layers: instead, three-dimensional forms are created.

-The top-hat beam profile of Laserline’s diode lasers creates very even molten pools and allows for a calm process control that leads to homogeneous, crack-free material layers.
-One of the most promising approaches for optimized production processes is the integration of laser beam sources in machine tools for additive manufacturing products.
+The top-hat beam profile of Laserline’s diode lasers creates very even molten pools and allows calm process control that leads to homogeneous, crack-free layers of material.
+One of the most promising approaches for optimized production processes is the integration of laser beam sources into machine tools for additive manufacturing products.